 Nationally Determined Contributions (NDCs) must include provisions and budgets focusing on the most vulnerable communities, particularly those living in poverty, ensuring that they benefit from training and job creation programmes in the context of transitioning to a green economy.
+A special attention must be given to informal workers and long-term unemployed persons to ensure that they are included in national and international measures.

-Parties must ensure that people living in poverty have access to technological and scientific developments and products that can improve the quality of their housing, including its energy efficiency.
+Parties must ensure that people directly experiencing poverty have access to technological and scientific developments and products that can improve the quality of their housing, including its energy efficiency.